vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

   highly likely [slicing](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html#sliced-scroll) will help you improve the read performance significantly.

 - The order doesn't matter in your reads?
-This is your lucky day then!
-Just sort on `_doc` field and there goes your +20% read speed up without any charges.
+This is your lucky day!
+Just sort on `_doc` field and there's a +20% read speed up without any other changes.
-  (`_doc` is a pseudo field to let Elasticsearch use the order documents are laid out on the disk.)
+  (`_doc` is a pseudo field to let Elasticsearch use the order documents are in on disk.)

 - The `scrollId` might (and does!) change between calls.
 Hence make sure you are always scrolling using the most recently retrieved `scrollId`.